spsforks/QB64-Wiki/HEX$.md

-This function returns the hexadecimal (base 16) representation of any numeric value.
+This function returns the hexadecimal (base 16) representation of a numeric value as a [STRING](STRING).

 ## Syntax